 The easiest way to earn ANA Mileage Club miles is through credit cards that earn Amex Membership Rewards points.
 Get enough, and you can transfer them on a 1:1 basis straight to your ANA Mileage Club account.
 You’ve got a few options to earn the points.

-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least a 100,000-point welcome bonus after spending $6,000 within the first six months.
+One of the best ways to earn a ton of these points is *amex platinum card* on which you can currently earn at least an 80,000-point welcome bonus after spending $8,000 within the first six months.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.

 Plus, there are plenty of other Amex Platinum benefits like extensive lounge access, up to $400 in credits split between airline fees and Uber rides, credits that completely cover the cost of CLEAR and either Global Entry or TSA PreCheck, and more.

-The American Express® Gold Card is currently offering a 60,000-point welcome bonus after spending $4,000 in the first six months.
+The *amex gold card* is currently offering a 60,000-point welcome bonus after spending $6,000 in the first six months.
 And you may be able to qualify for a whopping 75,000-point welcome bonus using CardMatch.
 Got a friend who has it?
 See if you can get a massive 90,000-point bonus via personal referrals.

 Beyond that bonus, this card is easily one of the best all-around travel cards on the market thanks largely to an unbeatable 4x return on an unlimited amount of spending at restaurants and 4x points on up to $25,000 a year spent at U.S. supermarkets – and 1x points after that.